Delaware Route 24: Route description

-Past the DE 30 intersection, DE 24 heads northeast on John J. Williams Highway, soon curving to the east.
-The road runs through farmland with some woods and homes, passing through a Mountaire Farms chicken plant and briefly gaining a center left-turn lane.
-The route continues through rural areas as a two-lane road and crosses Swan Creek and Warwick Gut, bending to the northeast and passing northwest of the Nanticoke Indian Museum before coming to an intersection with DE 5 northwest of Oak Orchard.
+DE 24 continues east from Millsboro, running through farmland with some woods and homes, passing through a Mountaire Farms chicken plant and briefly gaining a center left-turn lane.
+The route continues through rural areas as a two-lane road and crosses Swan Creek and Warwick Gut, bending to the northeast and passing northwest of the Nanticoke Indian Association's Nanticoke Indian Museum before coming to an intersection with DE 5 northwest of Oak Orchard.
 At this point DE 5 turns northeast to form a concurrency with DE 24.
 The road heads north through residential and commercial development with some fields as it enters the Long Neck area, where it intersects DE 23.
 Here, DE 5 splits from DE 24 by turning northwest onto DE 23, and DE 24 continues north through a mix of farms, woods, and residential neighborhoods, crossing Guinea Creek and passing the Baywood Greens golf course.
 The road runs through Angola and passes east of Burton Pond before it curves to the northeast, crossing Love Creek on the Eugene D. Bookhammer Bridge.
 The route continues northeast, widening to four lanes at the Mulberry Knoll Road intersection, and intersects DE 1D/DE 24 Alt.
 Here, DE 1D turns northeast to join DE 24 and the two routes pass homes and businesses as a five-lane road with a center left-turn lane.
 DE 24/DE 1D becomes a four-lane undivided road and then a divided highway as it comes to its end at an intersection with DE 1 in Midway, located between the cities of Lewes and Rehoboth Beach.

 The section of DE 24 east of US 113 serves as part of a primary hurricane evacuation route from the Oak Orchard and Long Neck areas to points inland while the section of DE 24 between US 13 and Millsboro Highway serves as part of a secondary hurricane evacuation route from the coastal areas.
 The portions of the route between Townsend Street and Delaware Avenue in Laurel and Christ Church Road and Trap Pond Road east of Laurel are designated as part of the Nanticoke Heritage Byway, a Delaware Byway.
 DE 24 has an annual average daily traffic count ranging from a high of 34,023 vehicles at the DE 30 intersection to a low of 1,681 vehicles at the intersection with Dickerson Road west of Laurel.